EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 ### Geometric derivative
 From the DEC perspective, the discrete exterior derivative over any component of the field, amounts to a summation over all boundary elements, defining that element.
 For instance, the exterior derivative of the 1-vector edges, through oriented summation, gives us a value defined on all 2-vector faces.

-Alternatively, we may view the discrete geometric derivative, as the commutator product of all elements in the field, with a 1-vector of all 1-elements, or lines in the domain.
-Take for instance the element `t10` above; the commutator product with the 1-blade `x` would span the element `xt10` on the right; and its negative `-x` would span the element `-xt00` on its left.
+From a discrete geometric perspective, we may view the discrete geometric derivative, as the product of all elements in the field, with a 1-vector of all positive and negative 1-elements, or lines in the domain.
+Take for instance the element `t10` above; the product with the 1-blade `x` would span the element `xt10` on the right; and its negative `-x` would span the element `-xt00` on its left.
 Similarly we can interpret an inner product with `t` as projecting the edge `t` up or down onto its boundary vertices.
 We can employ identical logic for all other terms we thus encounter in the product; and if we collect all resultant colocated field elements, as applied to a grid of (hyper)cubes, this will give rise to the same familiar finite difference, or DEC stencil as derived from an oriented topology.
 In practice, working on a grid of hypercubes, all differential operators can be expressed as simple differencing operations between contiguous elements of an array.

-NOTE: do the reordering signs of the commutator product drop out? or should we not call it a commutator, but rather just a multiplicaton with [+x, -x]?

 In summary, we note that the geometric derivative for any element of the algebra, states a relationship between its boundary and incident elements, or those of one grade up and one grade down.